finos/community/governance/Software-Projects/EasyCLA.md

 ### 1. Prepare your core contributors

 The single most valuable thing you can do prior to adding EasyCLA is to ensure your core contributors have already been authorized.
 This minimizes the potential for disruption, and can be accomplished by them simply opening a trivial PR against this repo and [following the steps](#how-to-use-easycla).
-(Contributors who have already signed the OpenJS Foundation CLA in EasyCLA for another project do not need to do this.)
+(Contributors who have already signed the FINOS CLA in EasyCLA for another project do not need to do this.)

 You may also want to open an issue letting others know that this will be happening.

-### 2. Prepare your GitHub organization

-You will need to add an OpenJS Foundation staff member to your org to set up EasyCLA for your organization.
-Reach out to [help@finos.org](mailto:help@finos.org) to coordinate on the details.

-### 3. Add instructions to your project
+### 2. Add instructions to your project

 We recommend adding something like the following to your main `README` and/or `CONTRIBUTING` files, so that new contributors are not surprised.
 You may also consider updating your PR template to point to the instructions.

 Here is some suggested text you can use:

 ```
 This repository is managed by EasyCLA.
-Project participants must sign the free [OpenJS Foundation CLA](https://github.com/finos/<your repo>) before making a contribution.
+Project participants must sign the free [FINOS CLA](https://github.com/finos/<your repo>) before making a contribution.
 You only need to do this one time, and it can be signed by individual contributors or their employers.

 To initiate the signature process please open a PR against this repo.
 The EasyCLA bot will block the merge if we still need a CLA from you.